Unyeada Kingdom: King Edabiri Dynasty

-Bonny-Andoni War (1839-1846)
+Bonny-Andoni War (1839–1846)

-Different writers on this economic war all agreed that it lasted for seven year, Silas Eneyo did extensively on the periods of interval between the writers " E. M. T. Epelle, an Opobo historian, gives the period as 1836 to 1843.
-Dr. N. C Ejituwu places it between 1839 and 1846.
-Professor Kenneth Dike specifically refers to 1846 the date of famous Bonny - Andoni War".
-The war was fuelled by agitations to control the emerging palm-oil trade.
-King Otuo Ogbalakon led the famous trade blockage which resulted in seven years economic war in the Eastern Delta.
-The effect this war was recorded to affected British palm-oil trading interest in the Niger Delta as Marchant at Liverpool recorded low produce export from Bonny port.
+Different writers on this economic war all agreed that it lasted for seven years, Silas Eneyo did extensively on the periods of interval between the writers " E. M. T. Epelle, an Opobo historian put the period at 1836 to 1846 while Dr. N. C Ejituwu places it between 1839 and 1846.
+Professor Kenneth Dike specifically refers to 1846 the date of famous" Bonny – Andoni War".
+The war was fueled by agitation to control the emerging palm-oil trade.
+It was recorded that Bonny middle men had refused the Andoni traders to carry out their transactions directly with the European marchants at Bonny port.
+In retaliation, King Otuo Ogbalakon led the famous trade blockage against the Bonny traders preventing them from accessing the hinterland markets through the Unyeada territory.
+This resulted in seven years of economic war in the Eastern Delta between the Kingdom of Bonny and Unyeada.
+According to E. N Ejituwu, the effect of the war was severe on British palm-oil trading interest in the Niger Delta.
+Most of the marchants at Liverpool who rely on the shipments from Bonny port recorded low business during the war.

 New Unyeada

-Following the seven years war between the Unyeada (Andoni) and the Kingdom of Bonny, King Otuo Ogbalakon relocated the Unyeada which was at that time the Seat of power of Obolo people.
+Due to the effect of the seven years war, King Otuo Ogbalakon relocated the Unyeada which was at that time the Seat of power of Obolo people.
 He moved across to Iborong-Akama Island and founded the New Unyeada in 1827.
-He introduced many martial strategies to his territory.
-It was observed that the New Unyeada Town was fortified with seven row of hard wood stockade capable of preventing cannon shot from the enemy war canoes.
-King Otuo Ogbolakon died in 1849 and his descendants who have ruled as King "Okaan - Ama", are as follows:
+He introduced many martial strategies to protect the newly built town.
+The New Unyeada Town, the traditional seat of Unyeada Kingdom was fortified with seven rows of hard wood stockade capable of preventing cannon shot from the enemy war canoes.
+King Otuo Ogbolakon died in 1849 and his descendants who have ruled as King "Okaan – Ama", are as follows: